HGTV Reality Show Drinking Game

 White-Boys-in-Salmon-Shorts.png

 However, it does not look great on pasty white people because it only makes them look pastier.
 Being one of the pastiest around, I should know.
-Nonetheless, the people who appear on HGTV must have to fill out a questionnaire before coming onto a show that confirms they have a pair of salmon shorts or a salmon shirt in their closet, because the color seemingly makes its appearance on almost every episode of every HGTV show.
-Regardless or region or weather, some twat is wearing a pair of abominable salmon shorts to show off how creamy and white their calves are.
+Nonetheless, the people who appear on HGTV must fill out a questionnaire before coming onto a show that confirms they have a pair of salmon shorts or a salmon shirt in their closet because the color seemingly makes its appearance on almost every episode of every HGTV show.
+Regardless of region or weather, some twat is wearing a pair of abominable salmon shorts to show off how creamy and white their calves are.
 I don't understand how this color, of which I own not a single shirt or pair of pants, is somehow in the wardrobe of every guy who goes on an HGTV reality show!

-Take a sip of your drink if a guy who should not be wearing something salmon-colored, is wearing something salmon-colored.
+Take a sip of your drink if a guy who should not be wearing something salmon-colored is wearing something salmon-colored.
 Take an extra sip if they're shorts.

 It's Too Real!